Disability Royal Commission Project

 The Disability Royal Commission (DRC) is an independent investigation in response to community concerns about reports of violence, abuse, neglect, and exploitation of people with disability.
 This also includes people who are deaf or hard of hearing.

-You can watch this Auslan video about the Letter Patent & Terms of Reference.
-It will explain more about the Disability Royal Commission.
+This Auslan video will explain more about the Disability Royal Commission.

 The four aims of Deaf Victoria’s DRC Project are:

 - To inform the Deaf community about the Disability Royal Commission and to increase their understanding of the DRC.

 - To improve Deaf people’s access and utilisation of existing resources about the DRC to enhance their ability to make submissions based on their experience.